Podcasts

 Early Friday Links

-TI99/4A Home Computer Early and short list today, as I am off tomorrow.
+Early and short list today, as I am off tomorrow.
 Remote working seems to become a standard section now.
 It is interesting how the whole world is dealing with it and everybody having strong opinions about it.
 Plus the usual technology, bike lanes and random links.
-Technology ...
+Technology Fun and Games with Exposure Notifications - I love this stuff.
+Exposure Notifications is an open protocol by Apple and Google, there are open source reference implementations, most of the code is already available on Linux and someone can be bothered to implement it himself and document it. ...

 Cycling in the Pyrenees